 Finkelhor, D. (2009)

 This paper examines initiatives to prevent child sexual abuse, which have focused on two primary strategies—offender management and school-based educational programs.
-Recent major offender managment initiatives have included registering sex offenders, notifying communities about their presence, conducting background employment checks, controlling where offenders can live, and imposing longer prison sentences.
+Recent major offender management initiatives have included registering sex offenders, notifying communities about their presence, conducting background employment checks, controlling where offenders can live, and imposing longer prison sentences.
 Although these initiatives win approval from both the public and policy makers, little evidence exists that they are effective in preventing sexual abuse.
 Moreover, these initiatives are based on an overly stereotyped characterization of sexual abusers as pedophiles, guileful strangers who prey on children in public and other easy-access environments and who are at high risk to re-offend once caught.
 In reality the population is much more diverse

 Statutory Sex Crime Relationships between Juveniles and Adults: A Review of Social Scientific Research